-Your Safety Management System (SMS) is a regulatory requirement to keep our skies safe.
+Your Safety Management System (SMS) is an aviation regulatory requirement to keep our skies safe.
 Communication is key to designing and implementing an SMS and continues to remain essential if the SMS is to be effective.

 Putting your Safety Management System into practice